Walter-Sparrow/jon-compiler/readme.md

 # JON - Java Object Notation

-JON (Java Object Notation) is a silly and experimental project that allows Java classes to act as configuration files, automatically serializing annotated static fields into JSON.
+JON (Java Object Notation) is a silly and experimental project that allows Java classes to act as configuration files, automatically serializing static fields into JSON.

 ## Features